 - Innovation – To what extent is the project innovative?

-- Racial equity and social justice – To what extent does the project reflect and/or contribute to racial equity and social justice?
+- Racial equity and social justice – To what extent does the research reflect racial equity and social justice, and how significant is its potential contribution to racial equity and social justice?

 - Replicability – To what extent is the project a model for others?